-DR. DIONISIO G. ALVINDIA, who was promoted from Scientist II to Scientist III, is Supervising Science Research Specialist at the DA-Philippine Center for Postharvest Development and Mechanization (PHilMech) and specializes in postharvest diseases of economically important fruits such as banana and mango using non-chemical control methods.
+DR. DIONISIO G. ALVINDIA, who was promoted from Scientist II to Scientist III, is Supervising Science Research Specialist at the DA-Philippine Center for Postharvest Development and Mechanization (PHilMech).
+He specializes in postharvest diseases of economically important fruits such as banana and mango using non-chemical control methods.
 He was first conferred Scientist I in SCS on 23 June 2010.
 Dr. Alvindia pioneered the use of alternatives to fungicides such as hot water dip, biological control agents, organic salts and organic salts with surfactant.
 One of his most notable research works is the control of crown rot of bananas used for export.
 Dr. Alvindia’s research established that the combination of certain non-chemical treatments proved effective for controlling the pathogenic fungi that cause crown rot in bananas.
 Dr. Alvindia has published numerous research papers in international journals and scientific books.

-Dr. Mingala is Farm Superintendent II at the DA-Philippine Carabao Center who specializes in pathology and infectious diseases of ruminants.
-He was first conferred Scientist I rank on 12 December 2011.
-Dr. Mingala is steadily gaining recognition as an animal health expert because of his significant studies on immunology of water buffaloes, results of which are currently being used in the production of vaccines, diagnostic tools and therapeutic agents.
+DR. CLARO N. MINGALA, Scientist II, is Farm Superintendent II at the DA-Philippine Carabao Center who specializes in immunology and infectious diseases of livestock.
+He was first conferred Scientist I rank on December 12, 2011.
+Dr. Mingala is steadily gaining recognition as an animal health expert because of his significant studies on immunology of water buffaloes, results of which are currently being used as basis in the development of vaccines, diagnostic tools and therapeutic agents.
 Dr. Mingala’s pioneering researches earned him the NAST’s Outstanding Young Scientist (OYS) Award in 2011 and the Most Outstanding Veterinarian in Government Service award by the Philippine Veterinary Medical Association in 2010.
 Recently, he was granted the Outstanding Veterinary Practitioner Award in the field of Research by the Veterinary Practitioners Association of the Philippines and the Gregorio Y. Zara Award of the Philippine Association for the Advancement of Science and Technology in 2014 and 2015, respectively.

-DR. MUDJEKEEWIS D. SANTOS, Scientist II, is Supervising Aquaculturist at the BFAR-National Fisheries Research and Development Institute, specializes in Aquatic Biosciences.
-He was first conferred Scientist I rank in SCS on 04 May 2011.
-Dr. Santos’ most recent studies include the identification of mislabeled fishery products in the markets using DNA barcoding.
-Mislabeling of products is considered a violation of consumer rights and safety.
+DR. MUDJEKEEWIS D. SANTOS, Scientist II, is Supervising Aquaculturist at the BFAR-National Fisheries research and Development Institute.
+He specializes in Aquatic Biosciences.
+He was first conferred Scientist I rank in SCS on May 4, 2011.
+Dr. Santos’ most recent studies include the identification of mislabelled fishery products in the markets using DNA barcoding.
+Mislabelling of products is considered a violation of consumer rights and safety.
 This work was adjudged as one of the best AFMA papers during the 2011 National Research Symposium of the Bureau of Agricultural Research.
-Dr. Santos also established a DNA sequence and liver morphology as accurate markers for identifying juvenile yellowfin and bigeye tunas which provided important reference point to correct tuna catch statistics of the country.
+Dr. Santos also established DNA sequence and liver morphology as accurate markers for identifying juvenile yellowfin and bigeye tunas which provided important reference point to correct tuna catch statistics of the country.

-The Scientific Career System since its creation through Executive Order 901 in 1984 has been an important tool by the government to encourage researchers in the government service to go deeper into scientific research through a reward and recognition system without leaving their original position in their parent agency while receiving higher salaries corresponding to their rank and numerous entitlements and benefits.
+The Scientific Career System since its creation through Executive Order 901 in 1984 has served as the government’s motivational tool in encouraging researchers in the service to delve into scientific research through a reward and recognition system without leaving their original position in their parent agency while receiving higher salaries corresponding to their rank and numerous entitlements and benefits.
 Productive scientists in terms of scientific publications, discoveries and inventions produced within the span of four years are evaluated for promotion or upgrading.
-For year 2014, SCS upgraded a total of four scientists in the System, including Dr. Arvin C. Diesmos from the National Museum of the Philippines who was promoted from Scientist II to Scientist III.
+As of December 31, 2015, the SCS has 47 active scientists.